 Unlike Boracay, Manila is not a dainty glass of margarita topped by a tiny umbrella.
 Manila is that dark drink in a plain lowball glass, a pungent concoction of spirits that have no business being mixed with each other.
 It’s the one served to you by the bartender with a devilish smile on his face.
 Ask him what’s in it, and he’d only say, “You wouldn’t want to know.”

 But you do.
-Out of curiosity, you sneak a peak at the labels of discarded bottles.
+Out of curiosity, you sneak a peek at the labels of discarded bottles.

 Vintage 400 years, says one label.